-- Figure of Merit (G/T) — An introduction to the key parameter used to characterize satellite ground system performance, bringing all ground system elements together to form a complete system.
+- The figure of Merit (G/T) — An introduction to the key parameter used to characterize satellite ground system performance, bringing all ground system elements together to form a complete system.

-- Modulation Basics — An introduction to modulatio types, signal sets, analog and digital modulation schemes, and modulator – demodulator performance characteristics.
+- Modulation Basics — An introduction to modulation types, signal sets, analog and digital modulation schemes, and modulator–demodulator performance characteristics.

 - Ranging and Tracking — A discussion of ranging and tracking for orbit determination.

 - Ground System Networks and Standards — A survey of several ground system networks and standards with a discussion of applicability, advantages, disadvantages, and alternatives.

 - Ground System Operations — A discussion of day-to-day operations in a typical ground system including planning and staffing, spacecraft commanding, health and status monitoring, data recovery, orbit determination, and orbit maintenance.